cc3374twa/QGpT/readme.md

 - [ ] Include example retrieval script with sample query.

 ---
 ## 📄 Citation

-If you use this code or data in your research, please cite:
+If you find this repository or its data useful, citing our paper would be appreciated:

 ```bibtex
 @inproceedings{